Let's cut to the chase. SEO doesn't work the same way it used to.

 Either way, thanks and have a wonderful day!
 Oh, and keep up the great work!

-The main reason why we sign up for newsletters is to get daily access on every blog post/news on a website.
-What if we can actually build links with newsletters?
+The main reason why we sign up for newsletters is to get daily access to every blog post/news article on a website.
+Take advantage of this by aiming to build links through the newsletters you receive.

 - Subscribe to websites in your industry

 - You can use a separate email address if you don’t want to get tons of newsletters in your inbox.
 But make sure it's on your domain as well.
-If you use a gmail/yahoo account, chances are they will think the account is spam.
+If you use a regular Gmail/Yahoo account, chances are they will think the account is spam.

 In addition to this, we've also added Widget Outreach to our strategy.
 We pitch a helpful widget to different websites/blogs in the industry.
 It is very effective when done right.
 Here's an example of what a helpful widget looks like: